-Dear Corruption Watch, as an employee, I want to blow the whistle on something going on, but I’ve signed an employment contract that has provisions about confidentiality of information obtained during the scope of my work.
-Does the whistleblowers act trump such legislation or company policy making disclosure of information criminal?
+Dear Corruption Watch, as an employee, I want to blow the whistle on something going on, but my employment contract refers to confidentiality of information obtained during the scope of my work.
+Does the whistle-blowers act trump such legislation or company policy making disclosure of information criminal?

 Dear Corruption Watch, I am concerned that many high-profile and important positions in South Africa made by the president are compromised from the start, like the national prosecutions head.
 What alternatives to presidential appointment are there in South Africa and other countries?

 Dear Corruption Watch: The head of the Independent Police Investigative Directorate [in Gauteng] has been suspended while being investigated for nepotism.
-But I wonder: we are all told of the value of social solidarity, of community members assisting each other to get ahead.
-Why, then, does nepotism in public sector appointments or other forms of appointment constitute corruption?
+Why does nepotism in public sector appointments or other forms of appointment constitute corruption?
 And if it is corruption, is it criminal?

 Dear Corruption Watch: I was reading a piece on rampant corruption in India and the prevailing dispensation's undertaking to root it out.
 One of the initiatives was to implement an online application system for the granting of certain permits.
 Is this something worth exploring in South Africa?

-Dear Corruption Watch: You've told us that the new Public Administration Management Act is really important since it prevents state officials from doing business with the state and requires them to declare all financial interests.
-Why hasn't the president enforced it yet?
+You've told us that the new Public Administration Management Act is really important since it prevents state officials from doing business with the state and requires them to declare all financial interests.
+I've heard that the president still hasn't brought the act into operation.
+Why hasn't he done so already?
 Given the urgency with which we should be fighting corruption, is there any way that we can make him hurry up?